spo-iitk/docs/docs/overview.md

 nav_order: 2
 ---
 # Overview
-The program is divided into multiple sections for the easy management of the different parts.
-The different sections of the program use separate ports for increased stability.
+The application is divided into multiple sections and follows a sort of neomonolith architecture.
+The different sections of the application use separate ports for increased stability.
 A crash at one of the ports/handler leaves the others remain unaffected.

 - RAS: 3470
 -  AUTH: 3475